 - I was selected for the second year in a row to receive the Alpha Gamma Delta Foundation Graduate Scholarship.
 AGD is my sisterhood, and a wonderful international fraternity.
 I’m a proud member of the Zeta Tau Chapter at Seton Hall University.

 - In July of 2013 I attended the Excellence in Journalism Conference thanks to the generous Abe Schecter Graduate Scholarship through the Radio, Television and Digital News Association.

-It's crazy to think how incredible the past five years have been since taking the leap and deciding to go to j-school.
+It's crazy to think how incredible the past six years have been since taking the leap and deciding to go to j-school.
 But I guess you could say I always had the journalism bug, even as an undergraduate at Seton Hall University.
 While pursuing an accelerated 5-year dual degree B.S/M.A. program in diplomacy and international relations, I ran my own weekly international news radio program on WSOU 89.5 FM, and was a sports writer for The Setonian.